-Lay the suit (front zipper up) on a large worktable.
+Lay the suit (inside out with the front zipper facing up) on a large worktable.
 Fill the suit just to the point where the neck seal just barely starts to bulge out (the suit will feel somewhat rigid).

-With a sponge or spray bottle, apply a soapy water solution to the entire suit while working on an area no larger that 12 inches by 12 inches.
+With a sponge or spray bottle, apply a soapy water solution to the entire suit while working on an area no larger than 12 inches by 12 inches.
 DO NOT become distracted while looking for leaks!!!!
 Mark any holes or punctures.